vikramhegde58/msk-components/README.md

 There is a folder called **sample** inside the **resume** module.
 Go ahead and check all the files inside.
 There is a detailed documentation at the beginning of each file.
 This should give you enough explanation about the file and certain rules and best practices to be followed.

-Once you are familiar with the sample component, go ahead and add your own components and variants.
-Research online and identify different components inside vaarious documents.
+Once you are familiar with the sample widget, go ahead and add your own widgets.
+Research online and identify different widgets inside vaarious documents.

 #### Step 6 : Submit your pull request

 After finishing your code, you are ready to contribute.
 Go ahead and make a commit and push the changes to your fork branch.
-Then submit a pull request to msk-components/master.
+Then submit a pull request to msk-ui/master.

 ##### ✅ Pull request rules:
 - Add atleast 5 reviewers in the PR